 Now is the time to make your estimated tax payment

 If you have not already done so, now is the time to review your tax situation and make an estimated quarterly tax payment using Form 1040-ES.
-The 1st AND 2nd quarter due date is now here.
+The third quarter due date is now here.

-You are required to pay, or withhold from your paycheck, at least 90 percent of your 2020 tax obligation or 100 percent of your 2019 tax obligation.* A quick look at last year’s tax return and a projection of this year’s obligation can help determine if a payment is necessary.
+Remember, you are required to withhold at least 90 percent of your current tax obligation or 100 percent of last year’s obligation.* A quick look at last year’s tax return and a projection of this year’s obligation can help determine if a payment is necessary.
 Here are some other things to consider:

 - W-2 withholdings have special treatment.
 A W-2 withholding payment can be made at any time during the year and be treated as if it was made throughout the year.
-If you do not have enough money to pay your required estimated quarterly payment now, you may be able to adjust your W-2 withholdings to make up the difference.
+If you do not have enough to pay the estimated quarterly payment now, you may be able to adjust your W-2 withholdings to make up the difference.

-- Don’t forget state obligations.
-With the exception of a few states, you are often required to make an estimated state tax payment at the same time you make a federal estimated tax payment.
+- Don't forget state obligations.
+With the exception of a few states, you are often also required to make estimated state tax payments if you're required to do so for your federal taxes.
 Consider conducting a review of your state obligations to ensure you meet these quarterly estimated tax payments as well.

 * If your income is over $150,000 ($75,000 if married filing separate), you must pay 110 percent of last year’s tax obligation to be safe from an underpayment penalty.